danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

   imageHeight, imageWidth, imageDepth: Images sizes imageDx, imageDy, imageDz: Sizes of cells grid
   processFunction: Function that will be executed on a separate task
-  outputDirectory: Directory which will contains the output
-  centroidsCalc: Centroids from the best image
-  boundaryMat: Boundary operator for the chosen grid
   """

   beginImageStack = 0